amygdalama/blog-source/content/tutorials/phonebook.md

     $ python b.py
     __name__:  a

 `b.py` is a bit less straightforward.
 Here we `import a`, which *executes the code that is inside `a.py`*.
-I'll give a basic overview of what `import` does in the next section.
+I'll give a basic overview of what `import` does in a later section.

 So the value of `__name__` inside `a` in this context is the string `'a'`, rather than `'__main__'`.
 This is because the code is being executed by result of an `import` statement, rather than being executed directly.